spacecolonyone/MarsCityState/README.md

 ## Return on investment for the city founder

 The city will be driven by three groups - the governor, residents and businesses.
 The city founder will possibly also be the first governor to run the city.
 The governor organization will have a few responsibilities that we will describe further.
-A major responsibility is to maintain the economic viability of the city.
+A major responsibility will be to maintain the economic viability of the city.
 This will include building the city by the design and managing the different phases, most importantly the first phase "Science and tourism" which will require a lot of financial investment and entrepreneurial skills until the city gains momentum to transition into the next phase.

 The city founder will need to either provide or contract:
  * Pipeline of science projects - for revenue